 From the Jewish Quarter we went to the museum that once was the pharmacy of Tadeusz Pankiewicz, Apteka Pod Orlem (Pharmacy Under the Eagle).
 We walked to the pharmacy across the open memorial to the Krakow Ghetto: chairs, that represent the furniture that the Jews carried over the bridge into these cramped quarters, where 17,000 people crowded into 320 houses.
 Inside, Mr. Barmore told us the inspirational story of Polish pharmacist Tadeusz Pankiewicz whose diary documents ghetto life.

 Mr. Barmore also explained the connection between this place and Plaszow Camp, located only 5 miles from here..
 It was built by the people from the Krakow Ghetto who believed they would survive the war because they were building a labor camp.
 They even built a barrack for children there, so they believed that their families would remain intact.
-However, on March 13, 1943, all Jews from the ghetto were supposed to report to this square at Once there, all children under age 14 were told to line up separately.
+However, on March 13, 1943, all Jews from the ghetto were supposed to report to this square at 7:00 a.m.
+Once there, all children under age 14 were told to line up separately.
 Their parents were told that they would come to Plaszow the next day.
 Pankiewicz reported in his diary that some saw this as a bad sign and rushed to the pharmacy to purchase one of two drugs.
 One of the drugs was Valerium–a drug that put their babies to sleep, so that parents could smuggle their babies into the Plaszow camp inside suitcases.
 Mr. Barmore told us that 12 children are known to have been smuggled into Plaszow in this manner.
 The second drug requested by many Jews was Cyanide, for suicide.
-At , the Nazis ordered those not in the children’s line to start marching from the ghetto to Plaszow.
+At 1:00 p.m., the Nazis ordered those not in the children’s line to start marching from the ghetto to Plaszow.
 They left behind what they were unable to carry and along the way numerous additional bundles would be discarded.
-The following day, their children were taken away and shot. , some parents found out when they were forced to sort the children’s clothing, and found the clothing of their own children.
+The following day, their children were taken away and shot.
+Two days later, some parents found out when they were forced to sort the children’s clothing, and found the clothing of their own children.